Mike Hawthorn: Death

-On 22 January 1959, only three months into his retirement, Hawthorn died in a car accident on the A3 Guildford bypass while driving his comprehensively modified 1958 Jaguar 3.4-litre saloon (now known as the 3.4 Mk 1) VDU 881 to London.
+On 22 January 1959, only three months after his retirement, Hawthorn died in a car accident on the A3 Guildford bypass near Onslow Village, while driving his comprehensively modified 1958 Jaguar 3.4-litre saloon (now known as the 3.4 Mk 1) VDU 881 to London.
 While the circumstances of the accident are well documented, the precise cause remains unknown.

 The accident occurred on a notoriously dangerous section of the road, the scene of 15 serious accidents (two fatal) in the previous two years; the road was also wet at the time.
 Driving at speed (one witness estimated 80 m.p.h.), Hawthorn overtook a Mercedes-Benz 300SL 'gull-wing' sports car driven by an acquaintance, the motor racing team manager Rob Walker.
 On entering a right-hand bend shortly after passing the Mercedes, Hawthorn clipped a 'Keep Left' bollard dividing the two carriageways, causing him to lose control.
 The Jaguar glanced an oncoming Bedford lorry before careering back across the eastbound carriageway sideways into a roadside tree, uprooting it.
 The impact caused Hawthorn fatal head injuries and propelled him onto the rear seat.

 There was inevitable speculation that Hawthorn and Walker had been racing each other, fuelled by Walker's persistent refusal at the coroner's inquest to estimate the speed of his own car at the time.
 In an interview with motor racing journalist Eoin Young and writer Eric Dymock in 1988, Walker admitted he had indeed been racing Hawthorn, but had been advised by a police officer investigating the accident to make no further mention of it lest he incriminate himself.

 Possible causes of the accident include driver error, a blackout, or mechanical failure, although examination of the wreck revealed no obvious fault.
 There is evidence that Hawthorn had recently suffered blackouts, perhaps because of kidney failure.
 By 1955, Hawthorn had already lost one kidney to infection, and had begun suffering problems with the other; he was expected at the time to live only three more years.

 At the coroner's inquest on 26 January the jury returned a verdict of accidental death.
 Hawthorn was buried in West Street Cemetery in Farnham.

 Eponymy

 In Farnham, the town where he lived up to the time of his death, there is a street named Mike Hawthorn Drive.
 It was in this town that Hawthorn ran the Tourist Trophy Garage which sold Jaguars, Rileys, Fiats and Ferraris.
+The garage still exists and is now named after him.
 There is a hill and corner named after him at Brands Hatch and a corner at the Croft racing circuit at Croft-on-Tees in North Yorkshire, while in Towcester on the Shires estate, three miles from the Silverstone circuit, Hawthorn Drive is named after him.
 There is a statue at Goodwood Circuit commemorating Hawthorn as the UK's first Formula One World Champion.